DeepSeek V4: China's Most Powerful Open Source AI

 3. Self-Host via Hugging Face

-Open weights are available under the MIT license for anyone who wants to run their own inference stack.
+Open weights are available on Hugging Face under the MIT license for anyone who wants to run their own inference stack.

 Should You Switch from GPT or Claude?